 Include deleted customers in Stripe

-If this option is enabled, we will include the deleted customers in Stripe during the import.
-If a customer in ChartMogul is deleted in Stripe, we will cancel all of the customer’s active subscriptions and remove any personal information such as name, company, email, and address.
+If this option is enabled, ChartMogul will include deleted customers in Stripe during the import.
+If a customer in ChartMogul is deleted in Stripe, ChartMogul will cancel all of the customer’s active subscriptions and remove any personal information such as name, company, email, and address.

-On the other hand, if this option is disabled, we will skip any deleted customers in Stripe during import.
+If this option is disabled, ChartMogul will skip any deleted customers in Stripe during import.
 Also, ChartMogul will delete the customer if it has been deleted in Stripe.
 Learn more about importing deleted Stripe customers.

 Invoiced customer handling

-With Stripe it's possible to send open invoices to your customers.
-In ChartMogul, the Invoiced customer handling setting enables you to control when to consider a subscription active in order for it to contribute to your MRR.
+Stripe allows you to send open invoices to your customers.
+In ChartMogul, the Invoiced customer handling setting enables you to control when a subscription is considered active in order for it to contribute to MRR.

 This setting has the following options: